federicoalferreri/ACTAM_project/README.md

 Overall view with which the application presents itself to the user.

-We're now gonna break down the different interface elements, providing a basic user's guide on how to get started creating your musical beat loop.
+We're now gonna break down the different interface elements, providing a basic user's guide on how to get started creating your musical beat-loop.

 ## BEATMAKER